Enveloppe/obsidian-enveloppe/README.md

 1. Click on [use this template](https://github.com/Mara-Li/mkdocs_obsidian_template/generate)[^1]
 2. Use the name of your choice
 3. Get your [Github Token here](https://github.com/settings/tokens/new?scopes=repo,workflow)[^2].
 The correct settings should already be applied.
 If you don't want to generate this every few months, choose the "No expiration" option.
 Click the "Generate token" button, and copy the token you are presented with on the next page.
-4. In Obsidian fill the options for mkdocs-publish :
+4. In Obsidian fill the options for mkdocs publisher :
     - Repo name
     - Your github username
     - The github token (copyed from earlier)
     - The share key
+    - The category key name
+    - The category key default value
+    - The key citation for [folder note](#folder-note)

 # The blog
 ## Creation